 6. Consider offering some CBD chocolates

-CBD drinks and chocolates are everywhere these days — apparently a recent Oscars’ swag bag included some, and they’re (supposedly) legal to fly with.
-If they keep your guests relaxed and less stressed out, they may be worth a try!
+CBD drinks and chocolates are everywhere these days — apparently, a recent Oscars’ swag bag included some, and they’re (supposedly) legal to fly with.
+If they keep your guests intrigued, relaxed, and less stressed out, they may be worth a try!

 8. Include icebreaker games